tsliwowicz/crayon/README.md

 Change Log
 ----------

+2013-08-25 -
+* Added automatic sync for dashboards using SVN (configure in crayon.conf)

 2013-08-21 -
 * Added a new crayon-client.sh shell file to wrap everything easy from the command line